bitsmanent/snore/README.md

     snore [-v] NUMBER[SUFFIX]...

 snore pause for NUMBER seconds.
-SUFFIX may be 's' for seconds, 'm' for minutes, 'h' four hours or 'd' for days.
-If the suffix is wrong or not given 's' is default.
+SUFFIX may be 's' for seconds (default), 'm' for minutes, 'h' four hours or 'd' for days.
 Given two or more arguments, pause for the amount of time specified by the sum of their values.
 A visual feedback is given by printing the flowing of time in both ascending and descending order.

 Installation
 ------------